splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

 :::tip[Syntax]
 The syntax for a C# class declaration is shown in Figure X. The syntax for declaring each of the elements of a class are shown in other diagrams below.

+If you are wondering what a property is because you are seeing that term for the first time in this diagram, don't worry!
+Properties are specific to the C# programming language, so we have not included them in our explanation of standard class elements.
+We'll explain what they are below.

 ![Figure X](./images/class-syntax-diagram.png)
 <div class="caption"><span class="caption-figure-nbr">Figure X: </span>The syntax for class declarations</div><br/>
 :::